About The Australian Partner Visa Program

 Proof of Love

-Although it can be rather difficult to evidence your love through documentation, the Department of Home Affairs is pretty clear-cut on the four pillars of evidence that must be provided:
+Although it can be rather difficult to evidence your love through documentation, here are some of the examples provided by the Department of Home Affairs:

 - loan documents entered in both names